Out-Law Guide | 27 Jan 2022 | 10:59 am | 4 min. read

 If trade secrets fall into the hands of a third party, that third party is put in a position to compete with the business.
 Although a business can initiate legal proceedings to try and stop that, these can be costly and are, necessarily, after the event.
 The confidentiality of information once lost is, effectively, lost for good and with it the competitive advantage that the information gives.
 It is always better to ensure that trade secrets are properly protected from falling into the wrong hands in the first place than to take steps to stop it being misused following loss.
 In the context of trade secrets and confidential information, prevention is certainly better than a cure.

 In addition, remedies for trade secrets misuse under the EU Trade Secrets Directive are only available where it can be shown that "reasonable steps" have been taken to keep that information secret.
-Despite Brexit, the Directive will still be relevant in the UK after 1 January 2021, as it has been incorporated into UK law by legislation.
+Despite Brexit, is still relevant in the UK, as it has been incorporated into UK law by domestic legislation.

 There are best practice steps businesses can take to protect their trade secrets and confidential information.